-For all of you that have helped with the Oxford Study over the years and all of you that are helping make this a healthier world, Joe and Jacqui would like to pass along to you this very special gift of Life Long Learning Resources this holiday season.
+For all of you that have helped with the Oxford Study and the study we just completed for Harvard Medical School and for all of you that are helping make this a healthier world, Joe and Jacqui would like to pass along to you this very special gift of Lifelong Learning Resources this holiday season.

 Feel free to share this incredible resource with your own friends.